 In addition, all three current members of the Audit & Risk Management Committee of the Board of Directors are independent directors.
-The current members of the Audit & Risk Management Committee are Jean-Marie Bourassa, Maarten de Leeuw and Nathalie Le Prohon.
+The current members of the Audit & Risk Management Committee are Jean-Marie Bourassa, Jennie S. Hwang and James T. Fahey.